 Remember that the landscape looks totally different once you are out of the tree, so make sure to mark a spot on the ground mentally before climbing down.
 You can use any landmark, such as a log, tree, or even a leaf, just as long as you can identify it again.

 Always start looking where the deer was standing when it was shot.
 Begin quietly and slowly looking for signs of the hit.
 Some hunters go immediately to the last place they saw the deer.
-This is not wise: You may walk all over signs that could tell you exactly what type of hit was made.
+This is not wise and can cause you to walk over signs that would tell you exactly what type of hit was made.

 Make sure that you keep movement to a minimum and any communication down to a whisper.
 Any type of loud talking or noise may startle a deer that bedded down after the hit.
-A deer that moves again after it has bedded down will likely not bleed because beta carotene taken in by its diet mixed with a sudden surge in adrenaline clots blood flow from wounds.
+A deer that moves again after it has bedded down will likely not bleed because of the beta carotene from its diet mixed with a sudden surge in adrenaline that clots blood flow to the wounds.
 In other words, if the deer moves again, your chances for recovery decrease significantly.

 If you are working with a partner, you can use a “hub and wheel” technique to search for signs.
 One partner should be the hub, and the other should slowly begin working out in “spokes” looking for signs.
 If the “spoke” partner finds a sign, the “hub” partner can move to that spot and you can repeat the process.

 You can place small bits of toilet paper on the ground where signs exist.
 These will indicate the direction of travel as the trail gets longer.
 Just remember to pick up any paper before you leave the woods.